ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Hard to Read Type Expressions

 By default, polymorphic variant types aren't declared with a name before being used.
 The compiler will generate type expression corresponding to each function dealing with polymorphic variants.
 Some of those types are hard to read.
-When several such functions are composed together, infered types can become very large and difficult to understand.
+When several such functions are composed together, inferred types can become very large and difficult to understand.
 ```ocaml
 # let rec fold_left f y = function `Nil -> y | `Cons (x, u) -> fold_left f (f x y) u;;
 val fold_left :
   ('a -> 'b -> 'b) -> 'b -> ([< `Cons of 'a * 'c | `Nil ] as 'c) -> 'b = <fun>
 ```

-### Overconstrained Types
+### Over Constrained Types

-In some circumstances, combining sets of contraints will artificially reduce the domain of a functioon.
-This happens when conjuction of contraints must be taken.
+In some circumstances, combining sets of constraints will artificially reduce the domain of a function.
+This happens when conjunction of constraints must be taken.
+Functions `f` and `g` used here are those defined in the [first section](#a-first-example).
 ```ocaml
 # f;;
 - : [< `Broccoli | `Fruit of string ] -> string = <fun>